Sriram94/multiagentadvisorqlearning/README.md

 ```

-For more help with the installation, look at the instrctions in [Playground](https://github.com/MultiAgentLearning/playground).
+For more help with the installation, look at the instructions in [Playground](https://github.com/MultiAgentLearning/playground).

 Now you can just run the respective files mentioned in the above section to run our code.